 Table of Contents

-Diarrhoea is defined as a stool frequency of more than 3 stools per day, which have a high water content of over 75% and an increased stool weight, about 250 g.
-The acute diarrhoea usually lasts two to three days and the reason is infections or intoxication.
-Prolonged diarrhoea is chronic and can be caused by food intolerance, inflammatory bowel disease or tumours.
+Diarrhea is defined as a stool frequency of more than three stools per day that have a high water content (over 75%) and increased stool weight (about 250 g).
+Acute diarrhea usually lasts 2–3 days; the cause may be infection or intoxication.
+Prolonged diarrhea is chronic and can be caused by food intolerance, inflammatory bowel disease, or tumors.

-Foodstuff can have a toxic effect on the human body for various reasons.
-The most common triggers of food poisoning are caused by toxins produced by bacteria, but even heavy metals such as lead or toxic chemicals can be present in the food and lead to symptoms of poisoning with symptoms such as diarrhoea.
+Food can have a toxic effect on the human body for various reasons.
+The most common triggers of food poisoning are caused by toxins produced by bacteria, but even heavy metals such as lead or toxic chemicals can be present in food and may cause poisoning, with symptoms such as diarrhea.

 Food poisoning with bacterial toxins

-The disease occurs due to the intake of bacterial toxins, the multiplication of bacteria itself is no trigger.
-In Germany there is a contamination of food with staphylococcus aureus in most cases.
-The reason can be lack of hand hygiene in the preparation of food.
-The bacteria are indeed killed by cooking, but not the enterotoxins.
-A very rapid onset of symptoms about 30 minutes to 2 hours after eating and an equally short duration of diarrhoea symptoms are characteristic.
+Food poisoning can be caused by the intake of bacterial toxins; the multiplication of bacteria itself is no trigger.
+In most cases, there is a contamination of food with Staphylococcus aureus.
+This contamination can occur because of a lack of hand hygiene in the preparation of food.
+The bacteria themselves are indeed killed by cooking, but not the enterotoxins they release.
+Very rapid onset of symptoms, about 30 minutes to 2 hours after eating, and an equally short duration of diarrhea symptoms are typical.
 Classically, several people are affected at the same time.
-Even bacillus and clostridia species can form enterotoxins and cause similar symptoms.
+Even Bacillus and Clostridium species can form enterotoxins and cause similar symptoms.

 Other food poisonings